-I get scary rashes I get when I’m out in the sun and I’m so fatigued.
+I get scary rashes when I’m out in the sun and I’m so fatigued.

 I also have dry eyes and mouth, so bad that I have to chew gum all the time and put drops in my eyes.
 The cause is two autoimmune disorders, one that could lead to a stroke, heart attack or pulmonary embolism…

-It’s scary, and I know I don’t want the treatment choices suggested by traditional medicine.
+I knew I didn’t want the treatment choices suggested by traditional medicine.

 The first time I had an autoimmune disorder was in 1993.
 I was enjoying a great career at IBM when I got sick.
 Doctors couldn’t give me a diagnosis for months.
 I dove into endless health research on my own, and figured out how to heal myself.
 I was inspired to quit my corporate career, uproot my family, and dive headfirst into medical school.

 I deeply wanted to help people so that they did not have to face the same scary situation I did when I got sick.